Lucas04-nhr/HUST-China_2024/wiki/human-practices.md

 {% include figure.html image="https://static.igem.wiki/teams/5175/resources/hp/hp-05.webp" caption="Fig 5.
 HUST-China Members with Prof. Abdelghani Sghir in France" %}

 Ultimately, we selected *E. coli* BL21 and *Pseudomonas putida* KT2440 as our chassises.
 Through genetic engineering, we aim for *E. coli* BL21 to synthesize and secrete PETase to decompose PET and synthesize MHETase to further break down MHET produced from incomplete PET degradation, ensuring all products convert to EG and TPA, so we plan to construct a FAST-PETase~MHETase dual-enzyme system.
 Additionally, we will overexpress the fucO and aldA genes in *E. coli* BL21, channeling all EG into glycolic acid (GA).
 GA will then be converted into malate and acetyl-CoA via the ethanolamine pathway, subsequently entering the tricarboxylic acid cycle for metabolism by *E. coli* BL21.
 For TPA, we plan to introduce the tph gene cluster (tphA2A3A1, tphB) and tpaK into *Pseudomonas putida* KT2440.
 The TPA transporter protein encoded by tpaK will transport TPA into the cell, where it will be converted into the key metabolic intermediate Protocatechuic acid (PCA) under the action of the tph gene cluster.
 We will also introduce the PhaC1 gene to transform the metabolic products into polyhydroxyalkanoates (PHA).
-To strengthen our design, we discussed methods for efficiently adsorbing PET from the soil with Professor Xiaoman Jie, who suggested integrating an adhesion module into our design.
+To strengthen our design, we discussed methods for efficiently adsorbing PET from the soil with Professor Xiaoman Xie, who suggested integrating an adhesion module into our design.

 After a thorough literature review and consideration, we decided to incorporate her recommendations into our project.
 We consider adding an adhesion module to the exoenzyme protein system to facilitate PET adsorption, or alternatively, directly using the enzyme system as membrane protein to adsorb PET.
 We finally selected an adhesion module that enhances the adhesion of *E. coli* BL21 to PET in the presence of TPA by expressing cp52k.
 When the plastic concentration is high, the water-soluble nature of PETase makes it difficult to adsorb to the PET surface.
 As a hydrophobic protein, cp52k can spontaneously polymerize to produce hydrophobic polymers and construct hydrophobic layers on the surface of biofilms.
 We reported the design to Ms. Xie and she was positive about our idea.